AJStolp/AJStolp/README.md

             <li>I am creating Gigtor with talented people from around the world to help venues and artist connect more seamlessly.</li>
       </ul>
 - :eyes: Currently, I am looking for full time work.
 - :bulb: I’m currently learning PHP and Word Press coupled with elevating my TypeScript and React skills.
+I also started working with an open source CMS called www.Strapi.io
 - :man_technologist: All of my projects are available at: My Portfolio: www.anthonystolp.dev
 - :memo: I started writing blogs which can be found at my Shopify Store: www.PolarLightsApparel.com/blogs/news
 - :speech_balloon: Ask me about anything React/JavaScript.